giovanniboscu/continuous-section-field/docs/OpenSeesIntegrationNumericalStrategy.md

 - `# torsion=J_sv_cell` or `# torsion=J_sv_wall`

-2) If both thin-walled candidates are missing or non-positive, export:

-- `J_eff = J_sv`

-and record:

-- `# torsion=J_sv`

-3) If no torsion candidate is available, the export fails fast (`ERROR`).
+3) If no torsion candidate is available, the export report J_tors skip

-This keeps the file self-describing: the `J` value is always accompanied by the exact CSF key used to produce it.

 ---